Aryal-Bibek/RandomForestClassifier/README.md

-Update File path in main.py to the path of the data file data can be found on Kaggle: https://www.kaggle.com/competitions/santander-customer-transaction-prediction/data DATASET IS TOO BIG TO BE INCLUDED HERE!
+Update File path in main.py to the path of the data file

+Data can be found on Kaggle: https://www.kaggle.com/competitions/santander-customer-transaction-prediction/data

+DATASET IS TOO BIG TO BE INCLUDED HERE!

 To use our RandomForestClassifier model, in main.py declare declare a RandomForest object with the following hyper parameter: